RifRaf44/portfolio/content/blog/ux-case-berbank/index.md

 # Introduction

-As I was exploring one of my banks apps, I realized it was really hard to find where the wire transfer function was.
+As I was exploring one of my bank's app, I realized it was really hard to find where the wire transfer function was.
 That experience inspired me to create an app that flows like none other.
 I decided to take a deeper dive into what users are actually doing on their phones when it comes to banking.

-Disclaimer: Berbank is not a real company, I made it up.
+_Disclaimer_: Berbank is not a real company, I made it up.
 This was a project by me, for me, because I **love** designing stuff.

 # User Research